brianfluk/software-engineering-project/product.md

 Data is an excellent student who is always looking for the opportunity to help his peers.
 He is well equipped to understand the more theoretical aspects of most courses at Starfleet University and usually finds himself re-explaining lecture material to his peers during study sessions.

 Data's Goals Are:
-* To help others understand lecture material
+* To help others understand the lecture material

 > We note that in the case of Data, the goal "To help others understand the lecture material" may be a means to the end of another goal such as "Making new friends".

 > We are not particularly interested in what his end goal is, just that he will be forthcoming with his knowledge.
 ---

 Worf is a student who has some (or a lot of) difficulty understanding the material in Picard's lectures.
 Worf finds himself constantly asking questions in class, and even then does not fully understand the material.
 He tries to use discussion boards, office hours, and consult with peers afterwards, but dislikes the fact that he has to spend extra time to achieve the same level of understanding as other students.
-Nevertheless, because he either requires the course or is enthusiastic and interested in the material he is looking for ways that will help him digest the content easier.
+Nevertheless, because he either requires the course or is enthusiastic and interested in the material, he is looking for ways that will help him digest the content easier.

 Worf's Goals Are:
 * To understand the lecture material